 When you are in the audience, you are still expected to be actively engaged in the presentation.
 This means checking to see if every step of the presentation is clear and convincing to you, and speaking up when it is not.
 Note that by speaking up in these situations, you will probably help the presenters' grades, by giving them a chance to improve their presentation!
 When there are gaps in the reasoning, the class will work together to fill the gaps.

-Your grade will be based on your overall contribution to keeping the course moving (which includes forward progress, making sure presentations are complete and correct, helping other students' understanding) and on your ongoing understanding of the material.
-Presentations will count approximately twice as much as audience participation.
+Your grade will be based on your overall contribution to this part of the course (which includes forward progress, making sure presentations are complete and correct, helping other students' understanding).
+Presentations will count approximately the same weight as audience participation.
 I will use the following rubric:

-Written homework will be assigned approximately biweekly, announced in class,
+Written homework will be assigned weekly, announced in class,

 and posted on the course website.
 These solutions should be written clearly and completely.

-- A Clear, correct presentations to most problems; helpful audience participation including appropriate feedback and good questions.
+- A Clear, correct presentations to almost all problems; helpful audience participation including appropriate feedback and good questions.

-- B Correct presentations to routine problems; active audience participation including questions and discussions.
+- B Correct presentations to most problems; active audience participation including questions and discussions.

-- C Correct presentations to easier problems, and reasonable attempts at routine problems; responding in the audience when called on, posing questions when you are confused, and participating in discussions.
+- C Correct presentations to easier problems, and reasonable attempts at other problems; responding in the audience when called on, posing questions when you are confused, and participating in discussions.